 If I’m not feeling up for a full face I opt for a liquid foundation.
 I don’t apply liquid very heavily (relying on color corrector to do most of the work).
 So I usually just use my finger (a sponge only if I want a thicker coverage).
 It’s taken me a long time to find shades that I really like.
 Right now I’m into:

 Water-based foundations dry FAST on my skin.
 So I have to be quick and kind of pat it on/press it in, rubbing makes it patchy.
-I can use a sponge, but I find my finger and speed are best.
+I can use a sponge, but I find my finger and speed are easiest.

 Silicone foundations have more wiggle room and flexibility, since they dry slowly.
 But they can get streaky, so you do have to kind of press it about.
 They’re much easier to apply with a sponge.